Your money-making expert. Financial journalist, TV and radio personality.

-IMPORTANT: It is illegal for anyone to care for a child under the age of 8 in their own home for more than two hours a day without being registered, unless they are a blood relative of the child.
+IMPORTANT: It’s illegal for anyone to care for a child under the age of 8 in their own home for more than two hours a day without being registered, unless they are a blood relative of the child.

-If you don’t have family to help you and none is offered by your children’s school, then child minders are the next on the list.
+If you don’t have family to help you and your children’s school offers no help, then child minders are the next on the list.

 One advantage of using a childminder is that they work from their own home and may well have children themselves.
-The amount of children they are allowed to care for at any one time is set by the National Childminding Association so that childminders don’t look after more kids than they can handle and all children get more focused care and attention.
+The amount of children they are allowed to care for at any one time is set by the National Childminding Association.
+This is so that childminder’s don’t look after more children than they can handle and all children get equal focus, care and attention.

 Many childminders will have childcare qualifications such as an NNEB, GNVQ or BTEC in Childcare and Education.
 If they haven’t got previous experience in childcare, they are still required to complete an introductory course in childcare and first aid when they start out.

-To find an Ofsted inspected, registered childminder in your area, the National Childminding Association says the first thing to do is ask around.
+To find an Ofsted inspected, registered childminder in your area, the National Childminding Association says the first thing to do is ask around locally.
 Nothing sells a childminder better than a good reputation amongst other families.

 In order to get specific information on childminders vacancies in your area you’ll need to contact your local Families Information Service.
 Search through lists for England, Wales or Scotland and contact your local service by email or telephone to let them know what you’re looking for in order to receive a list of childminders you can contact.

 As well as letting them know what days and hours you need your child cared for, you should also state whether you need any specific requirements – such as a childminder who is located close to a train station or who does not have dogs, for example.
 This will make it a lot easier for you as you will receive a list that only includes those who have your special requirements.